 Who to Include in Assessing Restaurant Talent

-The leadership team, head of operations and all multi-unit managers (if you have them) should continually train, coach, supervise, and evaluate unit-level managers who may at any time have the sole-responsibility to run a shift solo, and every manager in the organization above that management level – this is typically a shift leader or shift manager.
+The leadership team, head of operations and all multi-unit managers (if you have them) should continually train, coach, supervise, and evaluate unit-level managers who may at any time have the sole-responsibility to run a shift solo.
+They should do the same for every manager in the organization above that management level – typically the shift leader or shift manager.

 Objective Talent Assessment